Build-Week-Donor-Management/BE/README.md

 30	post (/donate/register/campaign)	 	create a member account of type campaign 31	post (/donate/login)	                deletes a donation with a given id

+Posts to add new objects to working tables

 19	post (/donate/donation)
 {description: '$5000 for Feed the Children',money: 1,value: 321, location: 'Feed the children campaign',date: '2019-09-21', donorid: 1 }
 {money: 1, donorid: 1 } minimum needed body as zero value is default